xpdota/guide-scratch/general/HealProg.md

 # Healing When You Actually Need to Heal

+In Ultimates and early Savage prog, healing is significantly different than in an optimized run.
+It's easy to get so used to optimized healing, especially if you're doing repetitive parse runs, that you can forget what it feels like to actually heal.
+On top of that, especially if you prog relatively fast, you simply won't be in that situation for very long in Savage fights.
+Furthermore, the weaker DPS checks in Ultimates can give people the wrong idea about how much they should be optimizing.
+You should absolutely still be optimizing your healing, rather than writing it off as unnecessary.

+This guide will go over some of the basics of optimizing your healing during Ultimates.
+Most of it will also apply to early Savage prog, since squeezing out that extra DPS can be the difference between an enrage and a kill.

 [//]: # (TODO: make this intro better)
 A guide for Ultimate.
 Some of these also apply to early Savage prog, where you will also see yourself using more GCD heals.